AlexaH88/AlexaH88/README.md

 ## 🙋 About Me

-- 🔭 Looking for my first developer job with a focus on font-end or full-stack
 - 💻 Full-Stack Software Development Diploma from Code Institute (Grade: Merit)
 - 🎓 Master of Arts Hons in French from University of St Andrews (Grade: 2:2)
 - 💼 10-year career in marketing and business development